alidanapour/chip8_emulator/Product_Document.md

 - Game 2 Complete: Polish the interface and perform rigorous testing to ensure no unexpected bug exist.

 - Chip8 Tool: **TODO**

+- Automated test with Jest: Implement existing test cases in `test.js` in Jest and add new test cases.

 ## Risk analysis